blueimp/Bootstrap-Image-Gallery/README.md

 More Options are documented at the start of the Image Gallery source file.

+### Events
+In addition to the modal events provided by [Bootstrap Modal](http://twitter.github.com/bootstrap/javascript.html#modals), the Image Gallery provides two additional events:

+* **beforeLoad**:
+Triggered when the next (or previous) image in the gallery is about to be loaded.
+* **load**:
+Triggered when the next (or previous) image in the gallery has been loaded.

 ### Fullscreen mode
 Fullscreen mode is enabled by adding the CSS class "modal-fullscreen" to the modal element: